riceissa/issarice.com/wiki/converging-to-givewell-from-first-principles.md

-The point of the exercise is that I'm trying to create a "clean environment" where I can reason about topics that effective altruists frequently discuss, but where I don't bring in their specific conclusions takes on things.
+The point of the exercise is that I'm trying to create a "clean environment" where I can reason about topics that effective altruists frequently discuss, but where I don't bring in their specific takes on things.
 To be sure, it is an artificial environment, but one which I expect emulates well that of a typical "proto-EA".

 However, I *don't* mean "first principles" in some contrived Russellian deductive sense.